Taro-Hayashi/Cannonball-LL/README.md

 ### 2.3 Remove the shift register and rotary encoder from the case

-The shift register is pressed from the back with the runner II component (lever).
+The shift register is pressed from the back with the runner II component (leverage).
 Be careful not to prick your finger with the pin.
 For the rotary encoder, cut the left and right claws with nippers.
 ![](img/IMG_0555.jpg)